mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 First, a couple of theory.
 The most basic thing is kilowatt and kilowatt-hour:

 * Kilowatt measures speed of charging: the speed of electric power transfer to a battery
-* Kilowatthour measures the capacity of a battery.
+* Kilowatthour measures accumulated energy; it also measures the maximum capacity of a battery.

 The math is simple: if you charge at a speed of 2kW, then after 10 hours your battery will gain 2kW * 10h = 20kWh.